 You'll have to play the game with your own rules, otherwise the horrible balancing will ruin the enjoyment completely.
 Fiddle with magic and try to upgrade the characters as little as possible, avoid battles with any enemies that aren't directly on your way, and so on.
 A parameter-modifying patch would suffice to correct the problem, but unfortunately support for this game has apparently been discontinued.
 What surprises me is that nothing was done to correct these glaring flaws before releasing this game in Japan and China.

 There are two other serious issues that may or may not have been caused by the rushed release.
 One is the complete lack of any loot except money.
 Yes, items are plentiful, but you can never find them, only buy them.
 This renders exploring meaningless and compels you to breeze through the game without stopping.
 Why bother designing vast locations if they have nothing of value to offer?

 The other issue is the level design.
 Outdoor environments are plain, schematic fields without any thought put into making them attractive.
 They are boring to traverse and further reduce the desire to explore.
 For the most part the game is also completely devoid of dungeons.
 Only the finale has a few, and they are terrible, featureless mazes that look like something made by a random generator.

 To that you should also add annoying, jerky pacing, with characters joining and leaving at their whim, sudden location-hopping that ruin the sense of traveling and exploration, and general linearity punctuated by depressing backtracking.

-The sequel Narsillion corrects many of those problems and is overall a much more polished game.
+The sequel Narsillion corrects some of those problems and is overall a more polished game.